 Greek meatballs packed with spices and parsley are a Mediterranean meal that's easy to make and can be served in so many different ways.
-Jump to Recipe keyboard_arrow_down

 We are obsessed with these Healthy Greek Meatballs, also called Keftedes, and they have been a constant menu item when we are craving takeout.
 Serve them as sandwiches, rice bowls, or make a mezze board with pita bread and all your favorite salads and sauces.

 I am always down for a good meatball and these Greek Meatballs pack in so much delicious flavor.
-Plus they are easy to make with any type of ground meat, fresh or dried spices, and pair with all kinds of side to make an easy dinner.
+Plus they are easy to make with any type of ground meat, fresh or dried spices, and pair with all kinds of sides to make an easy dinner.

 Last week I had a really serious craving for tzatziki and Israeli salad.
 I was tempted to just hop over to my local Mediterranean restaurant and grab some to-go but instead, I decided to build a meal around it and I am so happy I did because these Greek Meatballs are so good.

 They are packed with garlic, lemon zest, oregano, and plenty of fresh parsley which makes for a light and fresh meatball that is full of flavor.
-So good, especially with some homemade tzatziki and Israeli salad.

 Now when it comes to the meatball, you can mix it up and use ground turkey, lamb, or chicken - whatever your family likes best or you have on hand.
 I decided to just use parsley to keep things classic, but could definitely add a touch of fresh dill, mint, or cilantro.
 Then when it's time to eat, wrap everything up in a pita or pile it on a big bowl of farro, quinoa, or cauliflower rice.